Sudipa45/Sudipa45/README.md

-### Hi there!
+## Hi there!
+I'm Sudipa.

- I'm Sudipa Saha, I thrive on real-time problem-solving challenges and have a knack for switching gears swiftly to embrace upcoming technologies.
-Currently immersed in the realms of IoT & Robotics, where I blend my passion for technology with hands-on experience.
+I am interested in real-time problem-solving challenges including IoT, Software Engineering & Artificial Intelligence and have a knack for switching gears swiftly to embrace upcoming technologies.
+My core skills are on C, C++, Algorithms, Data Structur and Python.
+My minor skills cover Desktop Application with C/CPP and File System, MySQL , Mobile Application with Block Coding(C) and Firebase , Web Application with HTML|CSS, Bootstrap, PHP.
+Currently immersed in the realms of AI, IoT & Robotics.